 We’re here, Hear us now – Issues and Recommendations

-NYCI developed a poster naming a number of issues that young people face on a daily basis in Ireland.
-It asks if young people in communities throughout Ireland are experiencing some of these issues.
-It invites youth leaders to discuss this with their groups and to come to this website to learn more.
+NYCI developed a poster naming issues that young people face on a daily basis in Ireland.
+It asks if young people in communities throughout Ireland are experiencing some of these issues and invites youth leaders to discuss this with their groups and to come to this website to learn more.

-The issues arose during a national consultation with young people on June 28th that NYCI hosted.
-The topic of the consultation was integration and inclusion in Ireland.
-The event brought together 70 young people and youth workers to identify the issues.
+The issues were raised and discussed during a national consultation with young people in 2012 that NYCI hosted on the topic of integration and inclusion in Ireland.
+The event brought together 70 young people and youth workers to identify issues.
 The young people explained how the issues were affecting them and they discussed ways to make things better.
 Their recommendations focussed on the changes needed at EU and national level.
 Their recommendations were sent to the EU Youth Conference in Cyprus.
 The discussions were part of the EU wide Structured Dialogue process that encourages youth participation and involvement in policy decisions that affect them.
 (Scroll down to the end of this page to learn more about Structured Dialogue).

-During the discussion the young people also suggested solutions that could be applied at a community level through youth groups.
+During the consultation the young people suggested solutions that could be applied at a community level through youth groups.
 These are presented here under their relevant issue.
 You may like to use them to start discussions on developing solutions for your own community.

 While the discussions on the day focussed on migrant young people in particular, it also included other minority groups.
 The people who attended the consultation came from a broad range of backgrounds many of whom were not migrants.

 Issue: Tackle isolation and exclusion of young people from minority backgrounds